influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/eventSource.md

 withHttpHeadersMixin(httpHeaders)
 ```

-Custom headers to set in the request.
-HTTP allows repeated headers.
+"Custom headers to set in the request.
+HTTP allows repeated headers."

 **Note:** This function appends passed data to existing values